simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-powershell/index.en.md

 Developers should follow this principle when writing code to minimize the impact of security breaches.
 By limiting the access of a program or user, the risk of a successful attack is reduced.

 For example, if an application requires read-only access to a database, it should use a database account with read-only permissions instead of an account with full permissions.
 This reduces the risk of an attacker exploiting the application to modify or delete data.
-Similarly, if a user only needs to perform certain tasks, they should not be given administrator-level access to the system.
+Similarly, if a user only needs to perform certain tasks, they shouldn't be given administrator-level access to the system.

 By following the principle of least privilege, developers can reduce the potential damage of a security breach and limit the scope of the attack.